Residency Application and Criteria

 If you would like to apply for the match, here is some information about our program application criteria and requirements:

-- While we look at an applicant's entire package, we prefer a USMLE minimum score to 200 with no more than one failed attempt on taking the exams.
+While we look at an applicant's entire package, we prefer a USMLE minimum score of 200 with no more than one failed attempt on taking the exams.
 This is to ensure our residents will be able to pass the Family Medicine boards.

 The Residency program participates in the annual Main Residency Match of the National Resident Matching Program (NRMP).
 All applications must go through the Electronic Residency Application System (ERAS) system.